jouir/pgterminate/README.md

 When exclude users list or regex is set and no include option is set, `pgterminate` will terminate all sessions except excluded users.

+# Filtering databases

+Similar to users, `pgterminate` is able to filter sessions by database.
+The same set of options are available if you replace `user` by `database` (ex: `-include-user` to `-include-database` and so on).

 # Listeners

 LISTEN queries are asynchronous.
 Sessions are set to "idle" state even if they are waiting for messages to be sent to the queue. `pgterminate` can exclude sessions in that state by looking at the last known query starting with "LISTEN", with the `exclude-listeners` parameter.